DFBRL8R PERFORMANCE ART APPRENTICE PROGRAM

-DFBRL8R Performance Art Apprentice Program lasts ONE year from Aug 01 2018 to AUG 01 2019 with a final exhibition mid-August 2019.
+DFBRL8R Performance Art Apprentice Program lasts ONE year from Aug 10 2019 to JUN 30 2020 with a final apprentice showcase exhibition mid-August 2020.
 Apprentices are required to commit (on average) a minimum of 10 hours a week with a mix of on-site group work sessions and independent projects.
-Our monthly exhibitions usually take place on the 2nd Sunday at 6PM at Zhou B Art Center in the Bridgeport neighborhood, though times and locations may vary.
-We also present visual art exhibitions, with occasional performances, at the popular Zhou B 3rd Fridays from 7-10PM.
+Our monthly exhibitions usually take place on the 2nd Sunday of each month at Zhou B Art Center in the Bridgeport neighborhood, though times and locations may vary.
+We also present visual art exhibitions with occasional performances at the popular Zhou B 3rd Fridays from 7-10PM.
 As a result, the second and third weeks of the month will be the most demanding in terms of on-site work sessions [install and production].
-The first and last weeks of each month are more administrative, focusing on artist correspondence, publicity, development, archive, operations, and preparing for the next cycle of events .
+The first and last weeks of each month are more administrative, focusing on artist correspondence, publicity, development, archive, operations, and preparing for the next cycle of events.

 - FEEDBACK SESSIONS.
 DFBRL8R Director Joseph Ravens responds to your current or past work.